hybridsjs/hybrids/docs/router/usage.md

 ### `views`

-Views passed to the router factory are the roots of the view structures.
-Usually, there is only one root view, but can be more.
-Deeper explanation of the view concept is in the [View](/router/view.md) section
+Views passed to the router factory create the roots of the view structures.
+Usually, there is only one root view, but you can pass more (navigating between roots always replaces the whole stack).
+You can find a deeper explanation of the view concept in the [View](/router/view.md) section.

 ### `url`